<> <> <> <>

 Where loose skin is the skin you're left with after drastic weight loss or pregnancy, fat refers to the excess subcutaneous body fat that sits right under the skin across your body.

-You'll notice that the loose skin can be easily pinched and pulled, whereas fat isn't as moveable.
 Another key difference lies in the fact that with exercise, loose skin cannot be reduced but subcutaneous fat can.

 How to approach sustainable weight loss